Asana vs ClickUp for Small Business 2026: Which One Actually Wins?

 Customer Support

 Asana offers email support on free and paid plans, with priority support on Advanced and above.
-Their help center is excellent — well-organized, regularly updated — and Asana Academy has solid video courses for getting your team up to speed without burning hours on calls.
+Their help center is excellent — well-organized, frequently updated — and Asana Academy has solid video courses for onboarding your team without burning hours on Zoom calls.

-ClickUp's support has historically been a weak point, but that's changed noticeably.
+ClickUp's support has historically been a weak point, though it's improved noticeably.
 They offer 24/7 live chat on paid plans and email support across all tiers.
-Response times used to be all over the place, but the 2025 support infrastructure investment seems to have genuinely helped.
-ClickUp University and the template library are also solid self-service options for teams that like figuring things out themselves.
+Response times used to be pretty inconsistent, but the 2025 support infrastructure investment seems to have genuinely helped.
+ClickUp University and the template library are also solid self-service resources for teams that prefer to figure things out themselves.

-Neither tool will give you enterprise-level SLAs on small business plans — let's be realistic about that.
-But Asana's support quality and documentation edge is real.
+Neither tool will give you enterprise-level SLAs on small business plans — let's be real about that.
+But Asana's support quality and documentation edge is real and worth factoring in.

 Winner: Asana